-Transformer capacity for each high voltage customer is estimated from their individual annual peak demands recorded between 2006 and 2015.
-Total transformer capacity is then derived, from a regression of the summation of the individual customer's capacities, against high voltage customer numbers for each year.
+• Transformer capacity for each high voltage customer is estimated from their individual annual peak demands recorded between 2006 and 2017.

 The following assumptions and limitations apply to Cold Spare Capacity included in DPA0501 (DPA0503):

 - The number and mix of assets held in stores varies each day.
-Stock levels are as of the 30th of June 2016; - Actual Information was available for 2015/16. - Energex does not have store transformer assets that are only for cold capacity.
+Stock levels are as of the 30th of June 2017; - Actual Information was available for 2016/17. - Energex does not have store transformer assets that are only for cold capacity.
 Energex stores all distribution transformers at store locations, these assets can be used for any situation whether it is for replacement of failed equipment or for future works; and - The capacity includes strategic spares as well as normal stock holding owned by Energex.